All Products

 State UID Inode Local Address Peer Address Intf Mode Role IB-device Port Linkid GID Peer-GID

-In addition to the preceding basic parameters, take note of the parameters in the following table.
+In addition to the preceding basic parameters in the smcss command output, take note of the following parameters.

 Parameter